 Can a hockey game end in a tie?

-In professional hockey, games cannot end in a tie during the regular season.
-If the game is tied after three periods, it will go into overtime, and if necessary, a shootout to determine the winner.
+In professional hockey, games cannot be tied during the regular season.
+If the game is tied after three periods, it will go into overtime and, if necessary, a shootout to determine the winner.
 In some amateur or recreational leagues, ties may be allowed.

 How long is overtime in a hockey game?